CRosenauer/CR-Engine/Test Program/TESTPROGRAM.md

 # Test Program
- This is a simple program used to test entity handling, music and sfx handling, and video rendering.
+ This is a simple program used to test several components of the CR-Engine.
 Please note that I have removed certain filed from the Resources file as in testing I used copywritten files and do not want to create any legal trouble.

- The sprite on screen may not appear to be moving, however the frame rate is currently uncapped so the sprite is just moving very fast.

 # Controls
+ WASD - Move the ship around the screen.

  Enter - Quit the program

- Note: input reading is currently inelegant and may require several presses to quit the program.

 # Files to Include
- To properly use this test program add a file named "Fryday Chinatown.mp3" and "shine.wav" to the path "Resources/Audio".
+ To properly use this test program add a file named "Fryday Chinatown.mp3" and to the path "Resources/Audio".